defx/product-catalog/README.md

 - Images and descriptions work ✅
 - Category and product display works ✅

-With the foundation proven and full product catalog added, work continues iteratively:

-- Add tests for what's been built (API routes, components)
-- Build new UI components (carousel, accordions)
-- Add tests for new components
-- Implement responsive styling

 ## What's Working Now

 1. Start both servers (`api` and `frontend`)
 2. Visit [http://localhost:3000](http://localhost:3000)
 3. You'll see:
-   - Sample category with rich text description
+   - Responsive category carousel with navigation arrows
-   - Sample product with image and rich text description
+   - All Moneybox product categories (ISAs, Pensions, Savings, Investments)
+   - Products displayed within each category slide
+   - Accordion interface for categories with multiple products
+   - Product images from Contentful CDN
+   - Rich text descriptions with proper formatting
 4. Log into Contentful and edit the content
 5. Refresh the page - your changes appear immediately

-This demonstrates the complete data flow from CMS → API → Frontend, validating all core technical requirements.
+This demonstrates the complete data flow from CMS → API → Frontend with a functional, responsive UI.

 ## Notes

-- The application currently shows semantic HTML structure without CSS styling - focusing on proving technical architecture first
 - All products and categories are loaded from Contentful (no hardcoded data)
-- The wireframe-compliant UI (carousel, accordions, responsive styling) is in progress for Phase 2.1
+- The UI uses shadcn/ui components with Tailwind v4 for responsive design
-- Tests are being added iteratively alongside new features
+- 54 tests validate all core functionality and acceptance criteria
+- Content updates in Contentful reflect immediately on the frontend